-By their nature, vehicle identification and logistics settings frequently require the longer identification distances that Ultra High Frequency (UHF) readers are able to provide.
-Occasionally, one might encounter 126 kHz and 13,56 MHz technologies being used for asset marking and similar logistics tasks requiring only the shortest interrogation distances.
-If you need to identify a moving object (e.g. vehicle), or simultaneously discriminate and identify vehicles transiting through opposed lanes, both tasks are prime examples of deployments that UHF readers excel at solving and to which they are frequently assigned.

-Not surprisingly, the siting of readers and the approaching angle of tags play a major role in determining how successful a UHF deployment will be.
-The 'emission cone' of UHF readers must be carefully aimed toward where transponders are expected to transit.
-Approaching transponders themselves should be optimally-oriented toward the reader as they pass through its 'emission cone' (see figure, left).
+By their nature, vehicle identification and logistics settings frequently require the longer identification distances that 868 MHz readers are able to provide.
+Occasionally, one might encounter 125 kHz and 13,56 MHz technologies being used for asset marking and similar logistics tasks requiring only the shortest interrogation distances.
+If you need to identify a moving object (e.g. vehicle), or simultaneously discriminate and identify vehicles transiting through opposed lanes, both tasks are prime examples of deployments that 868 MHz readers excel at solving and to which they are frequently assigned.
+Not surprisingly, the siting of readers and the approaching angle of tags play a major role in determining how successful a 868 MHz deployment will be.
+The 'emission cone' of 868 MHz readers must be carefully aimed toward where transponders are expected to transit.
+Approaching transponders themselves should be optimally-oriented toward the reader as they pass through its 'emission cone'.
 Testing and satisfactorily addressing both conditions is required to ensure reliable interrogations.

-Additionally, UHF tags only perform well

-when installed specifically on the surface they were designed for.
+Additionally, 868 MHz tags only perform well when installed specifically on the surface they were designed for.
 Different dedicated tags exist for metal and glass surfaces, for example.
 Each also has their own level of responsiveness to interrogation.
 This means a metal surface tag, for example, might have a greater responsive range than a glass surface tag.

-3.1.2.1.
-Unique UHF reader features

-Anti-collision is an RFID reader ability to interrogate multiple tags within its range simultaneously.
-Such a feature can be particularly valuable when a UHF reader is tasked to monitoring a site where dense traffic regularly transits an access control point, or wherever there is a need to monitor a zone with a finite population of tagged items or individuals (zone control).
+Representative cone of 868 MHz reader emission Unique 868 MHz reader features Anti-collision is an RFID reader ability to interrogate multiple tags within its range simultaneously.
+Such a feature can be particularly valuable when a 868 MHz reader is tasked to monitor a zone with a finite population of tagged items or individuals (zone control).
 Consider a need to determine the direction of a moving tag transiting an access point you monitor.
 If you could connect a second, auxiliary external antenna to your reader it would prove much less expensive than purchasing and adding a 2nd, additional reader to your deployment.
 Such a 2nd external antenna would let you monitor traffic on both opposed lanes simultaneously just as effectively as two purchased readers would.

-) IDES

-An ability to adjust the transmission power (amplitude) of an UHF reader can be another valuable feature.
+An ability to adjust the transmission power (amplitude) of an 868 MHz reader can be another valuable feature.
 Adjusting its amplitude is a clever way to filter out replies from more distant tags (e.g. more distant vehicles in neighboring lanes) that you don't want your system to capture.
 Lastly, it is also possible to integrate access control, vehicle identification and payment into single transponders.
 One transponder, interrogated by different readers assigned different roles, can mediate parking access, office access, and store tokens to pay for meals in an office cafeteria.
 Idesco's EPC 2.0 readers support all these features, in addition to being designed with the tough, rugged reliability for outdoor settings that their wide operating temperature range and IP67 protection class provides them.
-They read encrypted EPC Gen2v2 transponders.
+They are also capable of reading encrypted EPC class 1 Gen2v2 transponders.

-3.1.2.2.
-Active vs. passive technology